My name is Makoto Yuki.

 I was stuck.
 And I only found one answer – I had to return to Iwatodai.
 I had to go back if I were going to get anywhere – if I were going to find anything.

 And so...I was scared.
 I was frightened.
 Nervous.
 To return to Iwatodai meant returning to the origin point of the horrors I'd seen.
 Who was to say I'd not encounter more horrors?
 Who was to say that I would be able to live with myself after finding everything out?
-That it wouldn't end up just some phyrric victory?
+That it wouldn't end up just some pyrrhic victory?
 Or that I'd even get victory of any sort?
-Failure was always a factor.
 It was completely possible I'd fail this mission.

 But...like I said, it was the closest thing I had.
 All I had.
 It was a chance.
 And I was not about to let it slip by.